 Douglas County votes to designate portion of CARES Act money to rent, utilities

-OMAHA, Neb.
-(WOWT) -- On a unanimous vote the Douglas County Board today declared an emergency and set aside four million dollars in CARES Act funds for utility assistance for Douglas County residents who are behind in their bills due to the pandemic.
+On a unanimous vote the Douglas County Board today declared an emergency and set aside four million dollars in CARES Act funds for utility assistance for Douglas County residents who are behind in their bills due to the pandemic.

 Utilities plan to resume shutoffs.
 OPPD will mail disconnect notices July 1, MUD Gas disconnects begin in August, and the water shuts off in September.